-Dr. Wing Kay Fok, an OB-GYN at Sanford University and a fellow with Physicians of Reproductive Health, a group of doctors who advocate for reproductive rights, says that it can be reassuring for many women to know that their long-term fertility isn't impacted as a result of having an abortion.
+Dr. Wing Kay Fok, M.D., an OB-GYN and fellow with Physicians of Reproductive Health, a group of doctors who advocate for reproductive rights, says that it can be reassuring to know that their long-term fertility isn't impacted as a result of having an abortion.
 "Women start ovulating as early as 10 days after having an abortion, so if you don't want to be pregnant, it's very important to plan on using reliable contraception soon after," she says.

 I can't recall how much time passed between my abortion and the next time I had sex, but I can tell you this: I had an IUD in place, inserted right after I had my abortion, and I was no longer afraid of experiencing another unplanned pregnancy.
 And to be perfectly honest (again), that carefree sex was mind-blowing.

 Have questions about abortion?
 You can email them safely and anonymously to Abortion AMA at email@example.com, and we'll answer them.
 Together.